awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 # Replace an Amazon EBS volume<a name="ebs-restoring-volume"></a>

 Amazon EBS snapshots are the preferred backup tool on Amazon EC2 because of their speed, convenience, and cost\.
-When creating a volume from a snapshot, you recreate its state at a specific point in the past with all data intact\.
+When creating a volume from a snapshot, you recreate its state at a specific point in time with the data saved up to that specific point intact\.
 By attaching a volume created from a snapshot to an instance, you can duplicate data across Regions, create test environments, replace a damaged or corrupted production volume in its entirety, or retrieve specific files and directories and transfer them to another attached volume\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

 The procedure for replacing a volume differs depending on whether the volume is the root volume or a data volume\.